 May 2018 to September 2018:

 Open from 10:00 – 18:00 all week days.

 October 2018 to April 2019:

 On Tuesday to Sunday from 10:00 – 17:00.

 Closed on Mondays.

 Youth (6 – 17): 70 DKK

 Children (0 – 5): Free

-They also offer optional historical guided tours every hour between 11:00 and 5:00pm.
+The Carlsberg Brewery also offers optional historical guided tours every hour between 11:00 and 5:00pm.
 The price for a historical tour (in English) is an additional 60 DKK.